Justin Sun: Internet

-In 2014 Sun launched Peiwo, an app aspiring to become China's Snapchat that matched and connected users by analyzing 10-second voice samples as well interests.
+In 2014, Sun launched Peiwo, an app aspiring to become China's Snapchat that matched and connected users by analyzing 10-second voice samples as well interests.
 Peiwo has introduced a host of channels for users to make like-minded friends, with online games, talent shows and live streaming.
-According to Sun it has matched more than 4 billion chats to date.
 The South China Morning Post described it as a "hook-up app", while The Verge described the app as an "audio-based mashup of Tinder and a live-stream chat room".
 According to The Verge, the audio chatrooms of Peiwo often had sexually explicit content, which The Verge described as "often border[ing] on some kind of aural pornography".
-Eventually Peiwo was removed from the Google Play and Apple App Store and shut down by the Chinese government around 2019 for content that “disrupts socialist values.”
+Eventually Peiwo was removed from the Google Play and Apple App Store and shut down by the Chinese government around 2019 for content that "disrupts socialist values."

-Legal issues

-In 2020, a civil lawsuit was filed against Sun by former TRON employees Lucasz Juraszek and Richard Hall, with allegations "ranging from fraud to harassment to whistleblower retaliation".
-While the filers sought a public trial, the judge sided with Sun's request for private arbitration.
-Reporting by The Verge also alleged that TRON, at the direction of Sun, had engaged in market manipulation by buying/selling TRX tokens based on non-public internal information.
-The Verge also alleged that as of 2022, Sun was under investigation by the Federal Bureau of Investigation and the United States Attorney in the Southern District of New York for potential criminal prosecution.

-In March 2023, under the Biden administration, the U.S. Securities and Exchange Commission (SEC) filed suit against Sun for selling unregistered securities related to the sale and promotion of Tron (TRX) and BitTorrent (BTT) tokens.
-The SEC alleged that Sun and his companies had engaged in fraudulent activities such as wash trading in the secondary market for TRX in order to raise its price.
-In addition, eight celebrities, including Akon, Ne-Yo, Austin Mahone, Soulja Boy, Lindsay Lohan, Jake Paul and Lil Yachty, were charged with promoting these cryptocurrencies without disclosing that they were sponsored.
-All of the defendants except Soulja Boy and Austin Mahone settled their cases, making payments in excess of $400,000 without admitting liability.

-The SEC dropped its lawsuit against Sun in February 2025, following Donald Trump's inauguration as president.
-News media sources noted that Sun had purchased $75 million worth of tokens from the Trump-associated World Liberty Financial prior to the SEC dropping the case.
-According to the Wall Street Journal, the decision "suprised" a number of SEC officials, who were "highly confident in winning the case".
-Prior to dropping the case, Justin Sun reportedly avoided travel to the United States to avoid being arrested.

 Personal life

-In 2017 Sun published his autobiography titled Brave New World.
+In 2017, Sun published his autobiography Brave New World in China, prefaced by businessman Feng Lun, cartoonist Cai Yuedong, and TV host Chen Luyu.

+Sun's account on the Chinese microblogging website, Weibo, was banned in 2019.
+Sun is a heavy user of large language models, claiming himself to "follow AI's suggestion, 100% of the time".